and Practical Information

 Please take a moment to read through the INSEAD Executive Education Open Enrolment General Terms and Conditions.

-According to French regulations, in-person programmes of less than 8 consecutive working days delivered in France are considered as educational events under Article 53 of the VAT Directive 2006/112, and taxable at the place where these events take place, i.e., in France.
-These programmes are therefore subject to French VAT at a 20% rate, for both companies and individuals.
+According to French tax regulations, face-to-face (i.e. in person) programmes of less than 8 consecutive working days delivered in France are considered as educational events under Article 53 of the VAT Directive 2006/112.
+As a result they are taxable at the place where these events take place, i.e. in France, and these programmes are therefore subject to French VAT at a 20% rate, even when invoiced to foreign companies.

-If your business is registered in another EU member state, your entity should be able to apply for a refund through your own country’s tax portal.
+If your business is registered in another European Union member state, your entity should be able to apply for a refund through your own country’s tax portal.
 A valid VAT number still needs to be provided.